-Although the school is open for staff from 8:00am to 9:00pm, pupil supervision is from 8:50am to 4:50pm except for staff children who are supervised until 6:00pm depending on contract hours.
-It is the duty of all members of staff to provide care for all pupils at all times.
-Duty staff must be vigilant at all times.
-The use of mobile phones is not allowed whilst staff are supervising.
+Although the school is open from 8.00am to 09.00pm for staff, pupils are supervised from 8.50am until 5.00pm except for staff children who are supervised until 5.30pm depending on contract hours.
+It is the responsibility of all members of staff to provide a duty of care for all pupils at all times.
+Staff on duty must be vigilant at all times.
+The use of mobile phones is not permitted, except the main supervisors who will use it to communicate with the School Nurse.
 If a child becomes ill or has an accident the duty supervisor should follow the First Aid and Healthcare Policy.

-Before 8:50am
+Before 8.50am

-- Primary students can attend the Breakfast Club which starts at 8:00am with supervision. - Secondary and Sixth Form students may wait in the Secondary building.
+- Primary students can attend the Breakfast Club which opens 08.00 with supervision. - Secondary students can either wait in the secondary building or on the football or basketball pitches.
 As students are considered to be independent and responsible, there is no need for supervision.
-However, staff are in the building from 8:00am so if a student requires attention, they can ask any member of staff or go directly to the Secondary Office.
+However, staff are in the building from 8.00am so if a student requires attention they can ask any member of staff or go directly to the Secondary Office.